The Mystical Cat

 El Yunque, protector from hurricanes

 I painted this work the afternoon that Hurricane Hugo was approaching Puerto Rico.
 I painted until the wind blew the painting off my easel a second time.
-It was a horrendous hurricane and completely wiped out all the trees.
+It was a horrendous hurricane that completely wiped out all the trees.
 You can see the mountain El Yunque in the distance, where the Taino Indians believed their gods lived and protected the island from hurricanes.
 It is one of the most visited tourist sites in Puerto Rico.

 Buy a giclee print of this painting